Motorcycle racing: Hare scramble

 Hare scramble is the name given to a particular form of off-road motorcycle racing.
 Traditionally a hare scramble can vary in length and time with the contestants completing multiple laps around a marked course through wooded or other rugged natural terrain.
 The overall winner is the contestant who maintains the highest speed throughout the event.
-In Florida, Hare scrambles start the race with a staggered starting sequence.
+In Florida, hare scrambles start the race with a staggered starting sequence.
 Once on the course, the object of the competitor is to complete the circuit as fast as possible.
 The race consists of wooded areas or open fields.

-Cross-country rally
+Hare and Hound

+Hare and Hound is raced on a natural desert terrain in the United States.
+It is a two lap race, with a fast first lap and a more technical second lap.